adityakumarsingh05446/Whatsapp-Chat-Analyzer/README.md

 - Most busy user : Represent a visualization graph of the top 5 user who are the most active in the chat process and their total message contribution in percentage.
 - Word CLoud : Providing a graphical representations of word frequency that give greater prominence to words that appear more frequently in the texting process.
 - Most Common Word Used : Represents the list of most Common words used in the conversation process.
-- Emoji Analysis : Represents all the emojis used in a form of pie chart used in chats.
+- Emoji Analysis : Represents all the emojis used in a form of pie chart used in chats with their usage counts.

 ## Tools Used